 - The User agrees that the AHBC may elect to cancel Events, Programs or other scheduled services as a result of a small number of enrolments or the inability to facilitate.
 In such situations, Users will be refunded the amount paid by the User for the set service.

-- The User acknowledges that the ABHC reserves the right to change, modify or update these Terms, Fees and the inclusion of services provided to Members as part of Member's Membership as the AHBC sees fit.
+- The User acknowledges that the ABHC reserves the right to change, modify or update these Terms, Fees and services as the AHBC sees fit.

-- Any such changes will be made with reasonable notice to User via email and the AHBC's web site www.adelaidehillsbc.com.au.
+- Any such changes will be made with reasonable notice via email or the AHBC's web site www.adelaidehillsbc.com.au.